ternaris/marv-robotics/CONTRIBUTING.rst

 Make sure it reflects your real name and email address.
 Git does this automatically when using ``git commit -s``.

-Except for the license granted herein to `Ternaris`_ and recipients of software distributed by `Ternaris`_, you reserve all right, title, and interest in and to your contributions.
+Except for the licenses granted herein, you reserve all right, title, and interest in and to your contributions.